 Students are allowed to take time off for bereavement as an excused absence if the death was an immediate family member (spouse, parent, sibling, child, or grandparent).
-For specifics regarding this policy, please see the "Student Bereavement" section of the University Catalog.
+For specifics regarding this policy, please see the Student Attendance Policy section of the University Catalog.
+Students missing didactic courses will adhere to the Excused Absence policy found in the course syllabus.
+Any missed clinical time must be made up by the end of the current trimester.